NikosAlexandris/pvgis-prototype/docs/development/conventions.md

 for the syntax and best practices for docstrings.
 The NumPy Style itself follows the standard Python style conventions[^0][^1].

-!!! seealso "Example of best docstrings practices for a Python module"
+!!! note "Example of best docstrings practices for a Python module"

     See [example.py](https://numpydoc.readthedocs.io/en/latest/example.html#example).